 In this section $G$ denotes a cyclic group of prime order $p$ and we assume that the characteristic of $F$ is also $p$.
 There are exactly $p$ indecomposable $G$-modules $V_1, \dots , V_{p}$ over $F$ and each indecomposable module $V_n$ is afforded by a Jordan block of dimension $n$ with 1's on the diagonal.
 If $V$ is a direct sum of indecomposable modules $V_{n_1}, \dots , V_{n_k}$, then we write $V=\sum_{1\le j\le k}V_{n_j}$.
 In the sequel we consider the action of the Borel subgroup on $F[V]$.
-We always assume that this action is compatible with the monomial order, i.e., the action of a matrix in the Borel subgroup on the $i$-th variable in the monomial order is given by the $i$-th column of the matrix.
+We always assume that this action is compatible with the ranking of the variables, i.e., the action of a matrix in the Borel subgroup on the $i$-th variable in the monomial order is given by the $i$-th column of the matrix, see Remark \ref{borel}.
 We compute all generic initial ideals of $H(V)$ for all cases for which an explicit generating set for $H(V)$ is known.